treadiehq/echos/README.md

 - **Multi-LLM** - OpenAI (GPT-3.5, GPT-4, GPT-4o) or Anthropic (Claude)
 - **Visual Traces** - See what happened, where it failed, and costs
 - **Guardrails** - SQL injection protection, SSRF blocking, table/domain whitelisting
+- **Environment Validation** - Automatic checks for Docker, Node.js, and dependencies on startup

 ---